3

 Avg Cost*

-For this year’s “Schools for a Master’s Highly Focused on Medical Informatics Major in the Southwest Region” ranking, we looked at 3 colleges that offer a degree in medical informatics.
-This a ranking of the schools where the largest percentage of students has enrolled in medical informatics.
+This year’s “Schools for a Master’s Highly Focused on Medical Informatics Major in the Southwest Region” ranking analyzed 3 colleges that offered a degree in medical informatics.
+The colleges and universities that top this list are recognized because their medical informatics program is one of the largest majors offered at the school.

-Since the program you select can have a significant impact on your future, we’ve developed a number of rankings, including this “Schools for a Master’s Highly Focused on Medical Informatics Major in the Southwest Region” list, to help you choose the best school for you.
+When choosing the right school for you, it’s important to arm yourself with all the facts you can.
+To that end, we’ve created a number of major-specific rankings, including this “Schools for a Master’s Highly Focused on Medical Informatics Major in the Southwest Region” list to help you make the college decision.

 Switch to a Different Ranking Method